Shwetanshu/Kubernetes-example/Architecture/README.md

 1. kube-apiserver

-   Gate keeper for everything in kubernetes<br/>
+   Gate keeper for everything in kubernetes.<br/>
-   EVERYTHING interacts with kubernetes through the apiserver
+   EVERYTHING interacts with kubernetes through the apiserver.

 2. etcd

-	Distributed storage back end for kubernetes<br/>
+   Distributed storage back end for kubernetes.<br/>
-	The apiserver is the only thing that talks to it
+   The apiserver is the only thing that talks to it.

 3. kube-controller-manager

-	The home of the core controllers
+   The home of the core controllers.Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.These controllers include:
+      - Node Controller
+      - Replication Controller
+      - Endpoints Controller
+      - Service Account & Token Controllers

 4. kube-scheduler

-	handles placement
+   handles placement.

 ## Worker Node Components